On $\gamma_5$ schemes and the interplay of SMEFT operators in the Higgs-gluon coupling: Calculation of the Higgs-gluon coupling

+In the following, we thus consider such SMEFT contribution to be included in the SM amplitude, provided that $g_{h \bar{t}t},m_t$ are given by Eq.~\eqref{eq:ghttmtBF}.

 The four-top contribution to $\mathcal{M}_\text{EFT}$ can be split according to the different topologies of the associated Feynman diagrams.
 In Fig.~\ref{fig:4t_2loop} we show a sample of the 12 diagrams that need to be computed.
 The first topology is related to a correction to the Higgs-top-quark coupling (\ref{fig:4t_2loop_yt}), the second one to a correction to the top quark propagator (\ref{fig:4t_2loop_mt}) and the third one to a correction to the gluon-top vertex (\ref{fig:4t_2loop_gtt}).
+We group the first two classes of diagrams in $\mathcal{A}_{g_{h \bar{t}t}+m_t}$ (whose expression is discussed in Sec.~\ref{subsec:renormalisation}) and the third one in $\mathcal{A}_{g\bar{t}t}$.
 We generated the diagrams with {\tt qgraf-3.6.5} \cite{Nogueira:1991ex} and performed the algebra with {\tt FeynCalc} \cite{Mertig:1990an, Shtabovenko:2016sxi,Shtabovenko:2020gxv}.
 Following the above classification, we express the four-top contribution as

+We note that the contribution from the operators $\mathcal{O}_{QQ}^{(1)},\,\mathcal{O}_{QQ}^{(3)},\,\mathcal{O}_{tt}$ vanishes in both schemes.
 The two different combinations of the Wilson coefficients in Eq.~\eqref{eq:M4t} arise from the colour algebra.
 We find that the result of $ \mathcal{A}_{g\bar{t}t}$ can be expressed in terms of the contribution to the amplitude due to an insertion of the chromomagnetic operator